ai4netzero/ReactiveDissolution/README.md

 python train.py --model_name tau --dataset_path <path/to/your/dataset> --ckpt_prefix tau_level_2 --model_list <path/to/level/0> <path/to/level/1> > train_level_2.log
 ```

 By default, the extra input features are always included.
-If one wants to disable them, just add the option "--extra-features False" to the command line
+If one wants to disable them, just add the option ```--extra-features False``` to the command line

 > [!IMPORTANT]
 > Make sure that the general settings and the model parameters are exactly the same for all levels.